Home

 (1890-1981)

-Luzetta (McKnight) Cottom was born on Sept.
+Luzetta "Zetta" (McKnight) Cottom was born on Sept.
 9, 1890 near Dawson, Fayette County, PA, the daughter of Charles and Keziah (Stimmell) McKnight.
 Her husband was a prominent public figure in Fayette County.

-At the age of 18, Luzetta married 21-year-old William Henry Cottom (1887-1974), the son of Alsinus and Jennie (Hough) Cottom, in about 1908.
-They resided on a farm in the Vanderbilt area of Fayette County.
+At the age of 18, in a ceremony held in Dawson on March 10, 1909, Luzetta married 22-year-old farmer William Henry Cottom (1887-1974), the son of Alsinus and Jennie (Hough) Cottom.
+Justice of the peace R.H.
+Wright officiated.

 The Cottoms had eight children -- Clara Nelson, Ethel Pearl Thomas, Olive Gordon, Curtis Cottom, Donald Cottom, Charles I. Cottom, Mary Edith Linderman and a son who died at the age of 10 days in 1916.